0xmigi/website/content/posts/cv.md

-*"I'm a full time blockchain technologies enthusiast and independent researcher."*
+*"I'm a full time web3 enjoyer and independent researcher."*

 ***